Support and Trouble Shooting for Your Ultrasonic Device

 Repair Don’t Replace

 Even if a defect occurs after many years of heavy use, it makes good sense to repair Hielscher ultrasonic devices instead of replacing them.
 Repairs require substantially less resources and are environmentally friendly.
+Our technical support team will assist you with any information for trouble shooting or repair.
 Working Hielscher ultrasonic devices have good resale value on used equipment platforms or Ebay.
 Entrepreneurs and technology start-ups are constantly looking for used Hielscher equipment.
 If you have no further use for your ultrasonic homogenizer, consider donating it to a local college or university.
 It may contribute to a significant scientific discovery there.